okviz/okviz.github.io/_docs/smart-filter-pro/mode/hide-blank-nodes.md

 <img src="images/hide-blank-node-1.png" width="700">

-<todo>Retake the screenshot with a tree node - this options applies to Hierarchy mode only and displaying the visual with a single field doesn't enforce this message.</todo>
+<todo>Retake the screenshot with a tree node - this option applies to Hierarchy mode only and displaying the visual with a single field doesn't enforce this message.</todo>

-For instance, the field Status in the Store table has three possible list of values: Closed, Restructured, and (Blank).
+For instance, the field Status in the Store table has three possible values: Closed, Restructured, and (Blank).
 If you enable the Hide blank nodes option, then the Blank node will be hidden from the tree in Smart Filter Pro.

 <img src="images/hide-blank-node-2.png" width="700">